othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 First you to extract it from the cells (DNA is molecule) and then you use some technique to read its code, to read its sequence and store it somewhere else.
 For example a human DNA sequence is a "book" of around 3 (x2) billion characters written in a 4 characters alphabet.
 This book is stored inside our cells as a molecule.
 To sequence it, it means that you use a technology to get that book, read every sequence of character that composes it and to save it in a easily accessible format (i.e. a computer file).
 Reading (or sequencing) DNA, does not imply in anyway that you make sense of it and of the meaning of the sequence of characters that you are reading.
 But it's a step toward it.

 DNA sequencing is a technology that improved spectacularly in the last 25 years ([check the review above](https://www.sciencedirect.com/science/article/pii/S0888754315300410)) with costs going down, throughput going up and size of the equipment shrinking.
-It was a common approacg that "If you have a molecular biology problem, you turn it into a sequencing problem and you use the power of sequencing technology to solve it".
+It was a common approach that "If you have a molecular biology problem, you turn it into a sequencing problem and you use the power of sequencing technology to solve it".

 DNA sequencing produces tons of data, but luckily we live in the era of data and we know how to deal with them.